Guidelines for Designated Campus Colleagues (DCCs)

 DCCs may be eligible for UA privileges by virtue of their relationship with the University.
 Workforce Systems maintains a chart outlining this information and resources for processing DCCs in UAccess.

 Note: Any DCC who is not a citizen or permanent resident of the United States will provide a copy of visa documents showing an immigration status that is appropriate for the DCC type and duties/activities of the DCC assignment.
-The sponsoring department will submit copies to Systems Control.
-The International Faculty & Scholars (IFS) unit within the Office of Global Initiatives offers support to departments regarding immigration regulations.
+The sponsoring department will submit copies to Workforce Systems.
+The International Faculty & Scholars (IFS) unit within the UA Global offers support to departments regarding immigration regulations.

 Affiliates are select individuals who directly contribute service to the academic or research mission of the University and work at agencies, institutions, hospitals, or clinics which have been afforded contractual affiliate status by the Office of the Provost.

-University Associates include individuals such as unpaid faculty, principal investigators, visiting scholars, and others who are regularly engaged in activities that directly support the University’s teaching and research mission.
+University Associates are individuals such as faculty, researchers, visiting scholars, and others who are unpaid and regularly engaged in activities that directly support the University’s teaching and research mission.

-Intermittent/Occasional Volunteers (IOVs) support special events, cultural activities, and other University sponsored activities, or serve as docents.
-IOVs do not need access to University systems or services, will not perform security- or safety-sensitive or export control duties, and do not have assignments that involve interacting with non-enrolled minors or require specialized University training.
+Intermittent/Occasional Volunteers (IOVs) are unpaid and support special events, cultural activities, and other University sponsored activities, or serve as docents.
+IOVs do not require access to University systems or services, will not perform security- or safety-sensitive or export control duties, and do not have assignments that involve interacting with non-enrolled minors or require specialized University training.

-Departments will attach a copy of the completed IOV agreement when requesting a DCC relationship in UAccess Manager Self-Service.
+Departments will attach a copy of the completed IOV Worksheet and IOV Agreement when requesting a IOV DCC relationship in UAccess Manager Self-Service.

 Interns are postsecondary or high school students who are participating in an unpaid, structured learning experience in a work setting at the University in order to enhance their understanding of their career field of choice.
 Internships are short-term (generally one summer or one semester).
 They are distinguished from a Volunteer or Associate relationship by the fact that internships have learning objectives and the primary benefit is for the student intern.